-• Your full identification must be worn at all times around the neck when in school, except in PE lessons.
-It is not sufficient for it to be in a pocket.
+For safeguarding reasons, your full identification must be worn at all times around the neck when in school, except in PE lessons.
+This consists of a lanyard, card holder and personal identification card.
+If any part of your personal id is lost, damaged or defaced it will need to be replaced at the first possible opportunity